-The first thing you should do is stop using the external hard drive straight away – when the data is lost, the space used to house your files doesn’t vanish, meaning the system will recognize the space as being available for use, leading any new saved data or files to overwrite the old items you can’t access.
-This will only make the situation worse, avoid this temptation at all costs.
+The first thing you should do is stop using the external hard drive.
+When the data is lost, the space used to house your files doesn’t vanish.
+Of course, the system will recognize the space as being available for use.
+In addition, this leads any new saved data or files to overwrite the old items you can’t access.
+This will only make the situation worse.
+Avoid temptations at all costs.

 USB External Drive Failure, Check Enclosures.